DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-seeds.md

 You should have the following at hand:
 * Hardware Wallet A
-* Hardware Wallet B from a different manufacturer the Hardware Wallet A.
+* Hardware Wallet B from a different manufacturer then Hardware Wallet A.

 Make sure to update the firmware on the hardware wallets if you don't have the latest version.